nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 Email APIs can mean very different things for different mail clients, or at different stages of an email's life cycle.
 For example:

-« SMTP/POP/IMAP APIs for native mobile clients.
+- SMTP/POP/IMAP APIs for native mobile clients.
-« SMTP communications between sender and receiver mail servers.
+- SMTP communications between sender and receiver mail servers.
-« RESTful AP| over HTTP for full-featured and interactive web-based email applications.
+- RESTful API over HTTP for full-featured and interactive web-based email applications.

 Due to the length limitations of this book, we cover only some of the most important APIs for webmail.
 A common way for webmail to communicate is through the HTTP protocol.

 1. Endpoint: `POST /v1/messages`
 Sends a message to the recipients in the To, Cc, and Bcc headers.